 We will discuss testability separate from the other four subcharacteristics because these four are primarily a development focus, whereas testability has a testing perspective.

 Measuring maintainability both statically and dynamically

-The maintainability characteristics of an IT system will partially be measured by observing product (e.g. code-reviews), other characteristics can only be measured by observing people in operations while they perform maintenance activities.
+The maintainability characteristics of an IT system will partially be measured by observing the product (e.g. code-reviews), other characteristics can only be measured by observing people in operations while they perform maintenance activities.
 The first is pure static testing.
 The second can be called dynamic testing, but keep in mind that in this case the IT system itself is not the test object, instead the maintenance activities performed on the IT system are the test object.

 Software artifacts that can be considered to be evaluated are for example source code files, data definition files, data manipulation files and active content of web pages.
 These could also be installation procedures or infrastructure-as-code.